ShamShamsw/Website-Designs/JohnDoeBlog/README.md

 # Business Website

-This project replicates the Park & Lee Real Estate website, featuring a modern and minimalistic design with a structured layout.
-The page consists of HTML for structure, CSS for styling, and optional JavaScript for interactivity.

 ## John Doe Webpage

 This project replicates the design and layout of the John Doe webpage based on the provided image.
 The page consists of HTML for structure, CSS for styling, and optional JavaScript for interactivity.

 ## Features

-Responsive navigation bar
+🛍️ Responsive navigation bar

-Structured bio and image section
+🔗 Structured bio and image section

-Social media icons
+📱 Social media icons

-Styled layout with a soft color scheme
+🎨Styled layout with a soft color scheme

 ## Installation